JoeOwnage67/HUNTERPHAGE-EQUIPMENT-ONLY/README.md

+I have always felt that there is a weird gap between the end of the Medieval tech level and jumping into Industrial with autopistols and electricity.
+I thought that the content of this mod would make a nice transitional addition if you are going for a progression or generations style playthrough.

+If you like my stuff, feel free buy me a coffee (or a beer) at ko-fi.com/joeownage

-Carves out Hunterphage Equipment from the rest of the mod.
+This mod carves out Hunterphage Equipment from the rest of the mod.
 Some applicable things are now available in Medieval Tech Level.
-I did this because I think this content makes a decent transition between medieval and industrial.

 Based on BlackMarket420s mod.
 All art assets and ideas belong to them. https://steamcommunity.com/sharedfiles/filedetails/?id=3030775138

-I have spent some time trying to rebalance the content of the mod.
+I have spent some time trying to rebalance this content.
 Any feedback is appreciated.
+Here is my spreadsheet with the new weapon values and whatnot: https://drive.google.com/drive/folders/1fdjORxsnhstaxFlf4iZggwbFZtNCz-At?usp=drive_link

-I included a patch for Medieval Overhaul which makes the earliest firearms available at Medieval tech level, they require MO's gunpowder research.
+I included a patch for Medieval Overhaul which makes the firearms that are available in Medieval fall into MO's research tree after gunpowder.

 ![Image](https://i.imgur.com/52DJZIb.png)
 ![Image](https://i.imgur.com/ydWYWXC.png)